CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Results

-In Fig.~\ref{fig:deltatheta20}, we show the effect of varying $\tan\gamma$ with same $\tan\beta =20$ and two different masses of the heavier charged Higgs state while keeping $M_{H_2^\pm} = 80$~GeV.
-As can be seen, increasing $M_{H_3^\pm}$ from 200 to 500 GeV makes it more difficult to find regions that can survive all three constraints.
-Comparing with Fig.~\ref{Fig:80,200EDM} we also see that larger values of $\tan\beta$ lead to tighter constraints from the nEDM while smaller values of $\tan\gamma$ lead to looser eEDM constraints.
+In Fig.~\ref{fig:deltatheta20}, we show the effect of variation in $\tan\gamma$ with same $\tan\beta =20$ and two different $M_{H_3^\pm}$ states while keeping $M_{H_2^\pm} = 80$~GeV.
+It is difficult to find surviving regions that satisfy all three constraints when $M_{H_3^\pm}$ increases from 200 to 500 GeV.
+In comparison with the Fig.~\ref{Fig:80,200EDM}, we also see that larger $\tan\beta$ leads to tighter constraints on the nEDM while tighter eEDM constraints require smaller $\tan\gamma$ values.